 I was skeptical.
 What was this profession?
-Well, it was registered, had the same prerequisites as a Medical Doctor, and had the same amount of additional schooling as a Medical Doctor, legally gave me the title of Naturopathic Doctor and Physician… but why hadn’t I heard of it?
+Well, it was registered, had the same prerequisites as a Medical Doctor, and had the same amount of additional schooling as a Medical Doctor, legally gave me the title of Naturopathic Doctor… but why hadn’t I heard of it?
 Was it quackery?
 The curriculum was rich with biomedical science, but also included extended training in Nutrition, Physical Medicine, Botanical Medicine, Environmental Medicine, and Counselling.
 It took me 15 months of deliberation to decide to go to Naturopathic Medical School; I decided to take the risk and planned to drop out if it wasn’t something I believed in.

 The first two years of school were heavy in science.
 After 2nd year, naturopathic students write a national board exam (NPLEX) on basic sciences.
 The material tested is the same material as the USMLE Step 1.
 (Infact, we studied with the USMLE material as they had more practice questions) Where Naturopathic medicine is different, is in its philosophy.